 Social learning in social reptiles

 Social learning is usually studied in group living animals (Galef & Laland, 2005) because it is hypothesised that the demands of group living act as a selective pressure to improve cognition (and increase brain size) to cope with these demands (Humphrey, 1976; Jolly, 1966; Reader & Laland, 2002).
 Less social reptiles, however, are also capable of social learning (e.g. Noble et al., 2014; Wilkinson et al., 2010).
 We agree that testing non-social species is an important research endeavour, but we want to encourage researchers to also test social reptiles (Whiting & While, 2018).
 With available smart phone technology, video demonstrations (e.g. Siviter et al., 2017; Kis et al., 2015) could be adapted to test wild animals.
 Although reptiles have demonstrated the ability to learn from conspecifics in controlled lab-setups, it is less clear if such social information use also occurs in the wild.
 It would be interesting to see how wild reptiles react to a conspecific trying, for example, some unusual prey or using a novel technique to gain access to a previously inaccessible food source.
 By using video recordings researchers can exert control over task parameters and gain insight into which information is passed on.
 Comparing results between social and less social species might then in turn reveal differences in the used information a previously completely unexplored research endeavour.

+Avoidance of harmful invasive prey species

+A single aversive event can prevent reptiles from consuming novel toxic invaders (e.g. Price-Rees et al., 2011; Somaweera et al., 2011) that can have detrimental effects on naïve native species (e.g. Indigo et al., 2018).
+Crocodiles (C. johnstoni) and blue-tongue lizards (T. scincoides) have been successfully trained to avoid toxic novel prey (cane toad, R. marina).
+Follow-up experiments could investigate if this behaviour is heritable (Kelly & Phillips, 2017; 2018) and/ or if avoidance behaviour can be socially transmitted to naïve individuals.
+Previous work demonstrated information transmission through enhancement and facilitation (e.g. Davis & Burghardt, 2011; Perez-Cembranos & Perez-Mellado, 2015) even in wild reptiles (e.g. Schall, 2000).
+Conservation interventions will benefit from adopting a more behaviour centred approach by incorporating species-specific cognitive abilities in avoidance learning and social information use.
+Training a subset of individuals to spread valuable information (genetically or through social transmission) might prove effective and relatively cheap which will help conservation efforts.

 Executive function